Electron-affinity difference distributions as an organizing principle for superconductivity, enabling the discovery of

 After constructing symmetry indicators for the 32 crystallographic point groups, we apply a consistent procedure to generate the symmetry feature for each CIF file.
 Our implementation is based on two Python libraries, \texttt{pymatgen} and \texttt{spglib}.
 First, we identify all inequivalent atomic sites within the unit cell.
 Then, using \texttt{SpaceGroupAnalyzer.get\_symmetry\_operations()} from \texttt{pymatgen}, we obtain the truncated set of symmetry operations that is sufficient for site-symmetry group determination.
 After getting the set, for each occupied site in the unit cell, we iterate through the operations $(\mathbf{W}, \mathbf{w})$ in this set and retain those satisfying $\mathbf{W}\mathbf{x} + \mathbf{w} \equiv \mathbf{x}$, i.e., those that leave the site $\mathbf{x}$ invariant.
 The rotation components $\mathbf{W}$ of these operations are then passed to \texttt{spglib.get\_pointgroup()}, which returns the corresponding crystallographic point group.
 Once the associated point groups of all inequivalent atomic sites are identified, their 11-dimensional symmetry indicators are retrieved.
 The final symmetry feature vector for the material is obtained by computing the dimension-wise average over the indicators of all inequivalent sites.
-An example of MgB$_2$ is shown in Fig. \ref{fig:Symmetry_MgB2}.
+The procedure is illustrated in Fig.~\ref{fig:Symmetry_LiFeAs} for Li$_{0.8}$FeAs, and another example, MgB$_2$, is shown in Fig.~\ref{fig:Symmetry_MgB2}.